 The following diagram will help us to understand how contact forces between two surfaces give birth to friction.

-Now the surface will also apply an equal and opposite force on the block.
-We have shown the reaction force as F (contact force in the diagram).
+Now the surface will also apply an equal and opposite force on the block following Newton’s 3rd law of motion.

 Now if we resolve F along the vertical and horizontal direction, then we find the horizontal component to act opposite to the direction of the intended motion of the block.

-Relative motion of the surface below and friction
+How friction resists the Relative motion of the surface below?

-So will that relative motion will also face a resistive friction?
+So will that relative motion will also face resistive friction?

 Now again we can resolve the downward force exerted on the surface by the block. (circled in red in figure 5)

 (This downward force is acting downwards towards SW, we mentioned this one in the previous section as well)

 After resolving we see that, the horizontally resolved component is directed towards the left. ( f’ in figure 5)

 This is opposite to the tentative relative motion of the surface.